fltk/fltk/README.Windows.txt

      to check back through previous problems with this sort of configuration before posting new questions.

-  4. GNU Compiler Collection (GCC) compiler homepage:
+  5. GNU Compiler Collection (GCC) compiler homepage:

         https://gcc.gnu.org/

-  5. OpenGL page - for OpenGL and GLUT libs
+  6. OpenGL page - for OpenGL and GLUT libs

         https://www.opengl.org/

-  6. CMake homepage:
+  7. CMake homepage:

         https://cmake.org/

-  Note: all links in this document have been checked on Mar 21, 2020.
+  Note 1: all links in this document have been checked and verified
+    on Dec 07, 2024 except where noted above.

-    We can't guarantee that these links are still valid any time later.
+  Note 2: We can't guarantee that these links will be valid any time later.

   6 DOCUMENT HISTORY